The House That Dripped Blood: Plot

-Retired stockbroker Philip Grayson (Peter Cushing) moves into the house.
+Retired stockbroker Philip Grayson moves into the house.
 Though initially he occupies himself with his hobbies, he quickly becomes lonely.
 One day, while wandering around town, he happens upon a wax museum.
 Grayson explores the museum and finds a sculpture of Salome which resembles a dead woman he had been in love with.
-The museum's proprietor (Wolfe Morris) explains that he based the likeness of the sculpture after his late wife, who had been executed after murdering his best friend.
+The museum's proprietor explains that he based the likeness of the sculpture after his late wife, who had been executed after murdering his best friend.
 Disturbed, Grayson vows never to return.

-His friend, Neville Rogers (Joss Ackland) arrives at his home while travelling on business.
+His friend Neville Rogers arrives at his home while travelling on business.
 Grayson eagerly invites him to stay the night, and it becomes clear the two had both been romantic rivals for the same woman; however, the two had reconciled after her death.
 The next day, Grayson takes Neville around town, and the two spot the wax museum.
 Though Grayson tries to persuade him not to, Neville enters the wax museum and spots the sculpture, becoming obsessed with it.
 Neville tries to leave town, but is unable to abandon the sculpture.
 Staying at a local motel, he calls Grayson and informs him of his predicament.
 When Grayson arrives, he finds Neville has left for the wax museum.
 Grayson goes to the museum, and finds Neville's severed head has been added to an exhibit.
 The proprietor arrives and reveals he had framed his wife for his friend's murder, so that he could cover her corpse in wax and keep her to himself forever.
 However, men continue to become enamoured with her, and some, like Neville, become obsessed, which puts him into a murderous rage.
-The proprietor then murders Grayson with an axe, and adds his head to the Salome exhibit.
+The proprietor then murders Grayson with an axe, and adds his head to the Salome exhibition.